Texas A&M Aggies: Tennis

+In 2024, Weaver and the Aggies won the NCAA national championship.

 Track and field

 Track and field is coached by Pat Henry.
 In his 17 years at LSU, Henry won 27 national titles, 17 SEC titles, 15 SEC Coach of the Year awards, and five National Coach of the Year awards.
 Henry was hired by Texas A&M before the 2005 season, taking over a program that had never won a title in women's track.
 Within three years, in 2007, his teams won both women's indoor and outdoor Big 12 Conference titles.
 In 2009, 2010, and 2011, he won both the men's and women's NCAA outdoor titles, a feat he has accomplished four times and duplicated by no other coach.
 Since arriving in College Station, Henry has won two National Coach of the Year and six Big 12 Coach of the Year awards.

 Three A&M athletes have been recognized with The Bowerman, an award that honors collegiate track & field's most outstanding athlete of the year.
 They include: Jessica Beard (2011), Deon Lendore (2014), and Athing Mu (2021).